 These strategies may require specific language in your workers’ compensation settlement and must be consistent with what is allowed by the North Carolina Industrial Commission, which administers the workers’ compensation program.

 A full review by an experienced North Carolina workers’ compensation attorney who also understands Social Security Disability programs can help you understand whether you are eligible to receive benefits from both programs.
 The attorneys of Younce, Vtipil, Baznik & Banks, P.A., have the knowledge and experience, and are ready to assist you.

-If you are in North Carolina, contact Younce, Vtipil, Baznik & Banks, P.A. in Raleigh, N.C., for a free, no-obligation review of your disability benefit today.
+If you are in North Carolina, contact Younce, Vtipil, Baznik & Banks, P.A. in Raleigh for a free, no-obligation review of your disability benefit today.
 We can help if you are in the middle of applying for Workers’ Compensation or SSD or if you need to appeal a denied claim.
 Call us today.